jiaqing23/CZ2002-MySTARS/README.md

 ![Alt Text](https://data.whicdn.com/images/238451357/original.gif)

 ## To do 🚌
-- Add something here ✔️
+- student.addindex() should be void
 -
 -